zamfofex/dummyette/documentation/main.md

 required Deno permissions
 ---

-The only permission that is always required to run the bot is `--allow-net=lichess.org` (or conversely the origin of the base URL specified, if provided with the `origin` specifier).
+The only permissions that are always required to run the bot are `--allow-net=lichess.org` (or conversely the origin of the base URL specified, if provided with the `origin` specifier) and either an `--allow-read` or an `--allow-net` permission to the bot’s directory (depending on whether it is stored locally or has been run from HTTP) so that the workers can be started appropriately.

 However, note that `--allow-env=lichess_token` might also be required if a different means of identifying the token is not provided.

 ~~~
 deno run --allow-net=lichess.org .../dummyette/main.js token prompt wait
 ~~~

 It is also necessary to provide the `--allow-read` permission to the opening book file if it is specified.

-When using the `async` specifier, it is also necessary to give `--allow-read` or `--allow-net` permission to the bot’s directory (depending on whether it is stored locally or has been run from HTTP) so that the workers can be started appropriately.